North Haven, Connecticut: Economy

 North Haven has a growing commercial, retailing and manufacturing base which employs approximately 12,640 people.
 There are more than 75 manufacturing and commercial firms in North Haven, 40 of which are assessed at over $1,000,000.
 North Haven has five industrial parks containing 490 acre, and hosts such corporate tenants as Connecticut Container Corp. and O.F.
 Mossberg & Sons.
 In 2013, Sustainable Building Systems, an international construction and tech firm, will consolidate its headquarters in North Haven, creating over 400 jobs.
 North Haven is a division headquarters for surgical device-maker Medtronic.
 In summer 2019, Amazon began operating an 855,000 square-foot fulfillment center in North Haven, providing over 1,500 jobs.
 The facility is capable of shipping over 1,000,000 items per day.

 The economy of North Haven is also based on education.
 North Haven is home to several of Quinnipiac University's graduate schools.
 It is also the home to a branch of Gateway Community College and The University of Connecticut New Haven County Extension Center.
-North Haven is near Yale University and other New-Haven based schools, making it a popular place to live for university faculty and staff.
+North Haven is near Yale University and other New-Haven based schools, making it a popular place to live for university staff.